BruceWind/CryptoPPInNDK/README.md

 // looking for logs.
 ```
-In this shell, I try to connect an android emulator.
+To run this shell, you must try to connect an android emulator in advance.
 For it running successfully, you must keep you have a emulator.

 ## In addition
 This repo was written so early that it could go wrong in case of building with a new version of NDK.